taylornelms15/Project4-Parallel-AES/README.md

     * Implementation allows for putting the key, the substitution boxes, or both into shared memory
 * Wrap the tables into a struct and pass them directly to each kernel via a parameter to the `__global__ void` function

+#### CUDA Block Size

+As we know, each CUDA block can contain a different number of threads.
+I allow for dynamically configurable block sizes, and can thereby analyze the performance impacts thereof.

 ## Performance Analysis